neumino/neumino.github.io/movies.md

-### Born a Champion
+### The Silencing
-*Released on 2021-01-22, vote average 6.5*
+*Released on 2021-01-28, vote average 6*

-After a blood- soaked jujitsu match in Dubai, fighting legend Mickey Kelley falls to superstar Blaine.
-But years later, an online video proves that Blaine cheated, and the world demands a rematch.
-Can the aging underdog get back into shape in time to vanquish his foe, get revenge, and claim his prize?
+A reformed hunter becomes involved in a deadly game of cat and mouse when he and the local sheriff set out to track a vicious killer who may have kidnapped his daughter years ago.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/CqXcwOHVUBI?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/v1rQOLis1P0?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>